Invest In Yourself For The Highest ROI

 Investing in books and magazines allows you to tap into a reservoir of new ideas and solutions for life’s problems.
 Information changes every season and you need to ensure you keep abreast.

 Participate in conferences or workshops relevant to your passion or to learn something new completely.
 Attending such conferences or workshops opens great opportunities of learning, exchanging of ideas and networking.
-A conference or workshop can costs between RM700 to RM1,500, but the take-away value from a professional conference that is rich in knowledge is priceless and will pave way for better career.
+A conference or workshop can costs between RM700 to RM1,500 or more, but the take-away value from a professional conference that is rich in knowledge is priceless and will pave way for better career.

 d.
 Local community/group/forum